 What is Friends?

-‘Friends’ is an initiative to bring people together, built with a team of volunteers with a heart for supporting those in the community.
+Bring people together, built with a team of volunteers with a heart for supporting those in the community.

 At Matthew 25:40, we want love, care and compassion to be the driver of what brings us together, building meaningful connections between people and our ‘Friends’.